Reiryoku-Technologies/Mida-Documentation/src/documentation/ticks-candlesticks/market-watcher.md

 const marketWatcher = new MidaMarketWatcher({ brokerAccount: myAccount, });

-await marketWatcher.watch("BTCUSD", {
+await marketWatcher.watch("XAUUSD", {
     watchPeriods: true,
     timeframes: [ MidaTimeframe.H1, ],
 });
 marketWatcher.on("period-close", (event) => {
     const { period, } = event.descriptor;
-    const btcUsdClosePrice = period.close;
+    const goldClosePrice = period.close;
 });
 ```

 ## unwatch()
 Removes all watch directives from a symbol.
-If it's necessary to remove specific directives, it's recommended to
+If the intention is to remove specific directives, it's recommended to
 override the watch directives with `watch()`.

 - **Interface**